Symplectic toric stratified spaces with isolated singularities: Conical symplectic toric bundles

+\begin{proof} Since maps of conical symplectic toric bundles are maps of symplectic toric bundles without any added conditions, this follows by definition. \end{proof}

 It is not clear that $\cstb_\psi(W)$ is non-empty for certain choices of $W$ or $\psi$.
-Again, as in \cite{KL}, we can use a connection 1-form on any principal bundle to create a symplectic form with respect to which the corresponding bundle is conical symplectic toric.
-We will need the following fact about connections on principal bundles.

-\begin{lemma} Let $\pi:P\to B$ be a principal $K$-bundle with connection 1-form $A$, where $K$ is a commutative Lie group.
-Suppose also that $X$ is any element of $K$'s Lie algebra $\fk$.
-Then $d\langle A, X\rangle$ is a basic 2-form. \end{lemma}

-\begin{proof} As $K$ is commutative, note that $dA$ is exactly the curvature of $A$.
-Furthermore, it is a standard fact (see, for instance, Proposition 6.39, pp. 266, \cite{Morita}) that $dA$ is:
+Unlike the case of symplectic toric bundles, we will soon see that the existence of a $G$-invariant symplectic form $\omega$ on a given principal $G$-bundle $\pi:P\to \reg{W}$ with respect to which $(\pi:P\to \reg{W},\omega)$ is a conical symplectic toric bundle may depend on the topologies of $P$ and $W$.